 What is a Switch

-A switch is a physical device that connects several computer to a local area network.
+A switch is a physical device that connects several computer to a local area network using Ethernet cables.

 You will often see a private IP address written as 192.168.122.212/24.
 The number /24, called a mask, is a short cut way of writing 255.255.255.0.
 It basically means that the range of IP addresses is from 192.168.122.2 to 192.168.122.255 - all of which are routed through the Gateway IP of 192.168.122.1.

 Devices uses MAC addresses and IP addresses.
 The mechanism which associates a MAC address with its IP address is called ARP (Address Resolution Protocol).
 Linux has a command arp, which allows us to look at the table of MAC addresses the device knows and IP addresses mapped to them.
-Open a terminal on your host or home computer and type arp -n.
-This command is being replaced with this command: ip neigh.
+Open a terminal on your host or home computer and type: ip neigh.

 This concludes our introduction to networks and static IP addresses.
 In our next article, we will review why and how to use Network Manager to create a new network.